michal-flaska/ue5_tutorial/NOTES.md

   - Hold ALT and press LMB on Exec arrow (the white little shit where you drag spaghetti - or how to call it) -> Deletes spaghetti that is connecting two blocks.
   - Hold CTRL and drag Variable into the event graph to automatically GET the vector.
   - Click on blueprint box, and hit CTRL + D, you can duplicate it.
+  - Hold D and click LMB to add a delay in blueprint.
   -

 - That dots are called 'pins'.
 Atleast hey call them 'pins'
 - That 'little white shit' is called an execution pin.
 - If you double click on node, it will create a separate pin.
 It is called 'reroute node'
+- You can add 'Sequence' to split 1 execution pins into more.

 - Get Actor Location is a function, but it does not have execution pin.
 Then it is called a 'pure function'